Ways to Detect if Your Water Damage is Old or New

-A natural complication that a lot of residences run into is some form of water damage.
-As water damage restoration professionals, Paul Davis understands the problems that water damage generates, especially when it can’t be seen.
-Your house has pipes everywhere, including the inside of your ceilings and walls.
-If these pipes have condensation on them or a leak, they can begin to deteriorate your ceiling or walls.
-One of the more hard parts to this is detecting whether the water damage is new or old.
+A typical complication that a lot of homes face is some form of water damage.
+As water damage restoration experts, Paul Davis is aware of the issues that water damage generates, especially when it isn’t in sight.
+Your house has pipes running throughout it, including the inside of your walls and ceilings.
+If these pipes leak or have condensation on them, they can slowly deteriorate your walls and ceilings.
+One of the more difficult aspects to this is checking whether or not the water damage is new or old.

-Nevertheless, when you recognize water spots on your ceiling or damage to your walls, these are the sure signs of a leaky pipe or condensation generating the issue.
-Because the area is concealed, though, it’s hard to ascertain how long the problem has been at hand.
-Even though there isn’t an approach to figure out exactly how long your water damage issue has persisted, there are some ways to diagnose whether the water damage is new or old.
+But, when you recognize damage to your walls or water spots on your ceiling, these are the sure signs of a pipe that’s leaking or condensation causing a problem.
+Since the space is concealed, though, it’s challenging to determine how long the problem has lasted.
+Although there isn’t a way to know precisely how long your water damage problem has persisted, there are some ways to diagnose whether the water damage is new or old.

-- Mold Inspection: If bacteria has had time to settle in, this means your water spot has been there for about two to three days.
+- Mold Inspection: If bacteria has had time to settle, this means your water spot has been there for about two to three days.

-- Decay: If your materials decay from damage produced by water, this is usually the outcome of repeat flooding or standing water.
-Decomposition usually doesn’t happen from the first situation of leakage.
+- Decomposition: If your materials decompose from water damage, this is normally the result of repeat flooding or standing water.
+Decay normally doesn’t occur from the first case of leakage.